ORIGINAL RESEARCH article

 Regarding the inflammation markers, RANTES promotes activation and migration of leukocytes and mediates neuroinflammation and brain microvascular dysfunction (Appay and Rowland-Jones, 2001; Dénes et al., 2010; Yilmaz and Granger, 2010).
-There was a significant between-group difference for ΔRANTES, although anthocyanin supplementation did not significantly reduce RANTES in the AG.
-Still, our results are consistent with similar findings in a randomized, double-blind trial in hypercholesterolemic individuals consuming purified anthocyanins for 24 weeks (Song et al., 2014), and in a parallel-designed, placebo-controlled trial (Karlsen et al., 2007).
+As there was a significant between-group difference for ΔMCP-1, our results are partly consistent with findings in a randomized, double-blind trial in hypercholesterolemic individuals consuming purified anthocyanins for 24 weeks (Song et al., 2014), and in a parallel-designed, placebo-controlled trial (Karlsen et al., 2007).
 Other studies did not report a reduction of pro-inflammatory mediators after anthocyanin supplementation (Hassellund et al., 2013; Kent et al., 2015).
 Therefore, the anti-inflammatory effect of anthocyanins and the potential to reduce neuroinflammation and brain microvascular dysfunction associated with cognitive decline in adults at risk of dementia (Grammas, 2011) should be studied in larger randomized studies.

 The beneficial effect of anthocyanins might possibly be due to their degradation products and metabolites (Feliciano et al., 2016) as absorption of intact anthocyanins is reported to be low (Zhong et al., 2017).
 Rodriguez-Mateos et al. quantified metabolites in plasma after blueberry consumption, and showed that anthocyanin-derived metabolites correlated with in vivo effects (Rodriguez-Mateos et al., 2013, 2019).
 Furthermore, circulating anthocyanin metabolites were shown to improve vascular function when injected in an in vivo model of vascular function, and cardiovascular benefits after consumption of anthocyanins were linked with anthocyanin metabolites as mediators of change in cellular gene programs (Rodriguez-Mateos et al., 2019).